Shadowowl888/WEB103-FinalProject/milestones/milestone5.md

 ### 1. What went well during this unit?

-We were able to get the endpoints for filtering recipes by cuisine, meal type, dietary restrictions, and ingredients working.
+We were able to get the endpoints working for filtering recipes by cuisine, meal type, dietary restrictions, and ingredients working.

 ### 2. What were some challenges your group faced in this unit?

-We faced challenges setting up user anthentication, it has yet to be implemented.
+Due school assignments and our busy schedules, we were unable to implement one of our planned features, user authentication, and deploy our web app to railway.

 ### 3. What were some of the highlights or achievements that you are most proud of in this project?